 The inventory of older homes throughout the United States skews the ability to determine a definitive average bathroom size.
-U.S. home sizes have doubled since the 1950s, and while there are set minimums for each type of bathroom, newer homes tend to exceed these numbers, while older homes come in on the small side.
+U.S. home sizes have doubled since the 1950s, and while there are set minimum sizes for each type of bathroom, newer homes tend to exceed these numbers, while older homes come in on the small side.
 Reviewing a range of averages, as well as understanding the minimum space for each kind of bathroom, creates a clear picture of the size and layout of different types, from the smallest powder room to the most palatial master bath.

 Half-Baths and Powder Rooms